UK firms hail victory in battle over COVID insurance claims | Business

 UK firms hail victory in battle over COVID insurance claims

+Justin Stead, CEO of accessories firm Radley London, said the judgment was "an extremely important outcome to secure the future for Radley", adding insurers should pay out quickly "to save as many businesses as possible".
+Sonia Campbell, partner at law firm Mishcon de Reya, which represented two business action groups in the case, said the outcome was a "resounding victory" for many firms.

-Some have signed up to parallel group actions, alleging legitimate claims have been rejected.
-But the FCA case offered a new legal route by pooling together a group of company policies and taking insurers to court with minimal costs to businesses.
+The FCA lawsuit offered a new legal route by pooling together a group of company policies and taking insurers to court with minimal costs to businesses.
 The case was designed to quickly clarify whether the pandemic and a government lockdown in March should trigger BI policies, which provide cover when insured premises cannot be used because of restrictions imposed by a public authority and in the event of a notifiable disease or infection.

 Insurers have argued that most policies did not cover the pandemic, that they were paying out valid claims as quickly as possible and that being forced to stump up for all losses from the pandemic would be catastrophic for the insurance industry, and its backup, the reinsurance industry.
 If the judgment is appealed it could leapfrog straight to the Supreme Court, the highest UK court, to reduce delay for buckling businesses, lawyers say.